HCC Chronic Conditions and M.E.A.T. Criteria

-HCC risk adjustment is a fundamental method used in health insurance payer programs to account for the overall health and expected medical costs of each individual enrolled in a healthplan.
-Currently, as millions of Baby Boomers enter their Medicare years, the focus is now on how to effectively address the high prevalence of chronic conditions among Medicare beneficiaries.
-For example, from the Centers for Medicare & Medicaid (CMS) 2017 data, 57% of Medicare beneficiaries have been diagnosed with hypertension and 41% with hyperlipidemia (high cholesterol).
+HCC risk adjustment is a fundamental method in health insurance payer programs to account for the overall health and medical costs expectations of each individual enrolled in a health plan.
+As millions of Baby Boomers enter their Medicare years, the focus is on how to effectively address the high prevalence of chronic conditions among Medicare beneficiaries.
+For example, from the Centers for Medicare & Medicaid (CMS) 2018 data, 57% of Medicare beneficiaries have been diagnosed with hypertension and 48% with hyperlipidemia (high cholesterol).

-Also, according to the most recent CMS 2017 data, over two-thirds of Medicare beneficiaries are living with two or more chronic conditions, which equates to 94% of the overall Medicare spending.
+Also, according to the CMS 2018 data, over two-thirds of Medicare beneficiaries live with two or more chronic conditions, equating to 94% of the overall Medicare spending.

-Active, efficient, and effective management of these chronic conditions is critical to ensuring that Medicare beneficiaries receive the best possible care and that the Medicare program is sustainable.
-Accurate and complete MEAT documentation of chronic condition diagnoses by clinicians is an essential component of the risk adjustment and HCC process.
+Active, efficient, and effective management of these chronic conditions is critical.
+It ensures that Medicare beneficiaries receive the best possible care.
+And that the Medicare program is sustainable.
+Accurate, complete MEAT documentation of CC diagnoses by clinicians is an essential component of the risk adjustment and HCC process.
 Providers are required to document all conditions evaluated during every face‐to‐face visit.

 M.E.A.T.
 Criteria for Documentation

-The CMS conducts risk adjustment data validation (RADV) to ensure the accuracy and integrity of risk adjustment data submitted for Medicare Advantage (MA) risk adjustment payments.
-RADV is the process of verifying that diagnosis codes submitted for payment by a MA organization are supported by medical record documentation.
+As a result, the CMS conducts risk adjustment data validation (RADV) to ensure the accuracy and integrity of risk adjustment data.
+Providers submit the data for Medicare Advantage (MA) risk adjustment payments.
+RADV is the verification process of diagnosis codes for payment by a MA organization.
+This process confirms they are supported by medical record documentation.
 Simply listing every diagnosis in a problem list does not support a reported HCC code.

-Remember, CMS “wipes the slate clean” every January 1, so MA plans must recapture all chronic conditions in order to receive reimbursement.
+Remember, in summary, CMS “wipes the slate clean” every January 1.
+MA plans must recapture all chronic conditions to receive reimbursement.
 Now is the time to review your providers’ documentation practices and coding guidelines.
-Utilizing the CMS HCC MEAT criteria for provider documentation is one of the most effective ways to ensure MEAT HCC coding accuracy.
+Utilizing the CMS HCC MEAT criteria for provider documentation is the most effective way to ensure MEAT HCC coding accuracy.